aimms/function-reference/predefined-identifiers/model-related-identifiers/allmathematicalprograms.rst

 AllMathematicalPrograms
 =======================

-The predefined set ``AllMathematicalprograms`` contains the names of all mathematical programs within an AIMMS model.
+The predefined set :aimms:set:`AllMathematicalprograms` contains the names of all mathematical programs within an AIMMS model.

 .. code-block:: aimms